 The best advice is to wear what makes you look your best and portrays how you want to be perceived by your clients.
 Dress as if you’re meeting your most important client.

-To book a session please Contact my office.
+To book a session, please get in touch.

 Based in Los Angeles.